yonga9121/multiple_dbs/README.md

 Assuming that you create a User model and it has many Posts.

-The User model should look like this:
+The User and Post models should look like this:
 ```ruby
 # app/models/user.rb
 class User < ApplicationRecord